ghc-proposals/ghc-proposals/proposals/0000-cases.md

 ## Alternatives

+ - Instead of adding functionality to `-XLambdaCase`, a new extension, e.g.
+   `-XLambdaCases` could be added.
+It might be desirable to have this new extension imply `-XLambdaCase`.
  - This proposal does not permit zero clauses, as with `case`-expressions and `-XEmptyCase`.
 This could be permitted.
 In this case, however, a way would have to be found to indicate how many arguments a given expression matches on, as otherwise, it would